2024 Acura ZDX

 Frequently Asked Questions

-How much does the 2026 Acura ZDX cost?
+How much does a 2026 Acura ZDX cost?

 The Acura ZDX offers EPA-estimated range between 278 and 313 miles, depending on trim and wheel size.
 Real-world highway range at 70 mph is typically 10–15% lower than the EPA rating, and cold-weather range can drop an additional 20–30% in sub-freezing temperatures.